Chai Spiced Maple Pumpkin Cheesecake

 Add the ʻulu flour, salt, chai spice, vanilla and squash.
 Puree and beat until fully incorporated.

-Add eggs one at a time, mixing them in between additions.
+Add eggs one at a time, mixing in between each addition.

 Place the pie pan with baked crust on a sheet pan and pour in the cream cheese mixture.